Archive for the ‘standardized tests’ Tag

 Thanks to Jenni White of Restore Oklahoma Education (ROPE) for sharing her research.

-Yin Zhen Zhi Ke: Drinking Poison to Quench Thirst Leave a comment
+Yin Zhen Zhi Ke: Drinking Poison to Quench Thirst 1 comment

 Earlier this year, in an interview with World Observer, Yong Zhao likened the current educational mania sweeping America (Common Core and its national testing program) to the Chinese proverb: Yin Zhen Zhi Ke.